-Granted, I’m no the most stylish woman on earth—I know, shocking for a French, but should I remind you I don’t drink wine either?
+Granted, I’m not the most stylish woman on earth—I know, shocking for a French, but should I remind you I don’t drink wine either?

 But lately, I realized how much my style and my way of shopping changed.
 I guess I became… well, more North American.

-Clothes shopping in Canada isn’t that different from shopping in Europe at first glance.
+At first sight, clothes shopping in Canada isn’t that different from shopping in Europe.
 Yet, there are some tricks and local trends.
-So I wrote a little “guide to clothes shopping in Canada”.
+So I wrote a short “guide to clothes shopping in Canada.”

-So, are clothes expensive?
-It depends where you are from, obviously.
+It depends on where you are from.
 To me, everything is much cheaper than in France.
-I can find a great pair of Levis jeans for $40 (regular price, not on sale).
-I rarely spend more than that for pants and skirts actually, unless it’s a special item I really need.
+I can find a great pair of Levi’s jeans for $40 (regular price, not on sale).
+I rarely spend more than that for pants and skirts actually, unless it’s a really unique item I really need.
 Tops are even cheaper, I think mine average $15.
-And all these clothes are brand name!
+And all these clothes are brand names!
 So, what’s more expensive?
-Well, anything branded “European”, whether it’s the style or the brand.
+Well, anything branded “European,” whether it’s the style or the brand.
 For instance, Mexx and Benetton are much more expensive than in Europe.
-Perfume and make-up isn’t cheap either, but that’s another topic.
+Perfume and make-up aren’t cheap either, but that’s another topic.

-What should you invest it if you have just arrived in Canada?
-Most immigrants think they need a full new wardrobe when they land here.
-The truth is, I wear pretty much the same clothes year round.
-Only my shorts are put away for the winter!
-In the winter, I just wear a sweater on my t-shirts and I generally wear pants.
-I still wear skirts but with panty hoses.
-Warning: don’t try this your first year in Canada.
-Being outside wearing a skirt when it’s -20C, like I did this week, takes some time to get used to!
-In order to be able to wear your regular clothes, what you need is a very good coat, preferably a relatively long one (to short, it doesn’t block the wind, to long, it gets dirty very fast).
+To be able to wear your regular clothes, what you need is a very good jacket, preferably a relatively long one (too short, it doesn’t block the wind, too long, it gets dirty very fast).
 You will also need gloves, a hat and a scarf.
-Oh, and my secret: very good and thick socks!
+Oh, and my secret—thick and insulated socks!
 With that, you should be able to wear normal clothes (i.e. pants, t-shirt or blouse + sweater) underneath and not freeze to death.

-Are the clothes good quality?
 It depends on the brand.
 Generally speaking, yes.
 Tops are not a problem, I can keep mine for years.
-Pants are a bit trickier, because the salt in the winter can really damage them (it literally disintegrates the fabric).
+Pants are a bit trickier because winter road salt damages everything (it literally disintegrates the fabric).
 My biggest pet peeve in Canada is shoes.
 I have yet to find shoes that will last longer than a few months.
 Granted, I do walk a lot.
 But there seem to be a lot of “cheap” shoes here that don’t last.